ekhmoi/what-appears/1_chapters/03-how-feelings-appear/08-recap.md

 - anxiety proposes stories about being the one who must not fail,
 - shame proposes stories about being fundamentally wrong,
 - anger proposes stories about being the one who must fight or fix,
-- numbness proposes stories about being someone for whom nothing really changes.
+- numbness proposes stories about being someone for whom nothing really changes,
+- love and attachment propose stories about being someone who can care and be cared for,
+- physical suffering often tempts stories about being broken, cursed, or “nothing but this”.

-Each feeling doesn’t just hurt; it also:
+Each feeling doesn’t just hurt or feel good; it also:

 - suggests an identity,
 - filters memory to support that identity,